 - Woodford Halse, Station Road, outside pharmacy

-The bus stop providing services from bay 18 towards Grange Park and Milton Keynes from the The Drapery has been temporarily relocated to Mercers Row.
-There two bus stopping points where created.
+The bus stop providing services from bay 18 towards Grange Park and Milton Keynes from The Drapery has been temporarily relocated to Mercers Row.
+2 bus stopping points were created.

 To accommodate this the taxi rank area on Mercers Row has been temporarily reconfigured to reduce the number of taxi parking bays.
 Additional taxi parking bays have been created on George Row with wheelchair access still available.

 We installed wands to segregate the southbound cycle lane on a section of Rushmere Road.

 Works to remove the wands and make repairs to the road surface were completed in February 2021.

 We temporarily widened the footways on the north side of St Giles Street to enable social distancing.